You can download my dissertation here.

 Chapter One--In the Shadow of Congress

 How does Congress affect (1) the willingness of the President to utilize military force and (2) the outcomes of crises?
 The conventional wisdom of the “Imperial Presidency” (Schlesinger 1973), scholarship on unilateral action (Moe & Howell 1999, Howell 2003, Howell, Shepsle & Wolton 2021), and recent work on the decline of declarations of war over time (Irajpanah & Schultz 2021, Fazal 2018) and the rise of “states of emergency” (Rooney 2019) all suggest the deck is stacked against congressional power.
 At the same time, no President since Harry Truman has proven willing to actually enter a full scale war absent formal congressional approval.
 Moreover, there are several examples of Presidents in the last seventy years avoiding conflict because of a lack of formal congressional authorization.
-This chapter argues that a specific mechanism has been overlooked in the literature: the costs Congress can impose on the President for a unilateral use of force gone wrong—“loss costs”.
-A formal model introduced below suggests not only that formal congressional authorization for the use of military force remains relevant in the postwar era, but also that these loss costs influence presidential behavior and crisis outcomes even when the President acts unilaterally.
+This chapter argues that a specific mechanism has been overlooked in the literature: the costs Congress can impose on the President for a unilateral use of force gone wrong—“loss responsibility costs”.
+A formal model introduced suggests not only that formal congressional authorization for the use of military force remains relevant in the postwar era, but also that these loss responsibility costs influence presidential behavior and crisis outcomes even when the President acts unilaterally.

 Chapter Two--Quantitative Assessment